timmdann/portfolio-site/README.md

 - **Skills** section with technologies and tools I use
 - **Projects** section with preview cards (each project will have its own repository)
 - Responsive layout for all devices
-- Smooth animations and hover effects with `styled-components`
 - **Contact form** integrated with [EmailJS](https://www.emailjs.com/) to send feedback directly to me

 ---